UKCloud/documentation/articles/shared/shared-how-setup-kms.md

 # How to license Windows VMs using the UKCloud Key Management Server

 > [!IMPORTANT]
-> UKCloud are making important updates to KMS services.
+> UKCloud will be making important updates to KMS services.
 Details can be found on the [UKCloud Status Page](https://status.ukcloud.com)
-> Additional Edge Firewall rules will be required to allow access to the following IP addresses (IN ADDITION TO kms.ukcloud.com detailed below)
+> In preperation for this service improvement, additional Edge Firewall rules will be required to allow access to the following IP addresses (IN ADDITION TO kms.ukcloud.com detailed below)
-> on port TCP/1688
+> on port TCP/1688.
 >
 > - Assured
 >   1. 51.179.212.115